- No products in the cart.

 Honey is a sweet substance that includes glucose and fructose.
 It is made by the bees from the nectar of the flowers.
 There are two sources of honey, blossom honey and Honeydew.

 The melodious word ‘honey’ is the result of bees hard work of making nature first heavenly sweet substance.

 Honey – Nectar is a liquid that is made of complex sugar and 80% water present in the flowers.
 This is to attract the bees for pollination.

 Nectar collection is just the beginning process of making honey.
-There is furthermore a natural process that bees undertake to make honey matured and Raw in the honeycomb.
+There is furthermore a natural process that bees undertake to make honey mature and Raw in the honeycomb.

-We, humans, owe a great debt to this nature’s most helpful, busy bees that make honey.
+We, humans, owe a great debt to this nature’s most helpful, busy bees that make honey for us.

 Firstly, the foraging bees use their tongue which resembles a tube.
 It is called a proboscis to suck the nectar from the flowers.
 Then it goes into the bees honey stomach.